Genie Provider¶

 Status: scaffold.

 WorldForge keeps genie as a fail-closed provider reservation.
-It does not advertise generate,
+It does not advertise any public

-predict, or any scene/world capability, and it is not a real Google DeepMind Genie or Project
+capability, and it is not a real Google DeepMind Genie or Project Genie integration.

 Defer Decision¶